daiyi/blog/source/_posts/bloody-mountain.md

 The crux of this peak is [Laurel Lakes Road](#A-Note-on-Road-Conditions), a spoopy high-clearance dirt road with large washouts that's class 1 for dogs but class 4 for cars.
 There's also not much tree cover or water, so I got an early start on an overcast day, and the clouds made the views dramatic.
 The cross-country is tame, though steep and exposed at times, and solidly class 2 that's friendly for dingos!

+EDIT: Laurel Lakes Road is closed as of July 24, 2021.
+[Details here](#A-Note-on-Road-Conditions).

 - trailhead: Laurel Lakes Road
 - route: northeast ridge, class 2
 - total distance: 14.6 miles (23.5 km).
 Only 5.5mi if you drive all the way up Laurel Lakes Rd